-- To move to the next clip, click the Next Clip button b on the appropriate track. - To move to the previous clip, click the Previous Clip button 4 on the appropriate track. - To move forward to the next edit point (end of clip or next chapter point), press the Page Down key. - To move back to the previous edit point (start of clip or previous chapter point), press the Page Up key.
+- To move to the previous clip, click the Previous Clip button $\langle\!\!\!|$ on the appropriate track. - To move forward to the next edit point (end of clip or next chapter point), press the Page Down key. - To move back to the previous edit point (start of clip or previous chapter point), press the Page Up key.
 Press Home or End to move to the beginning or end of a track. - To move to the beginning or end of a track, press Home or End.